davidledwards/ped-syntax/README.md

 The following example illustrates the expected layout.
 Under `[syntax]`, `name` is a canonical name given to the syntax definition and `extensions` is an array of one or more file extensions without the preceding dot.

-The `[tokens]` table contains any number of regular expressions as keys and 2-tuples as values representing colors, where the first number is the foreground and the second is the background, both in the range of `0` to `255`.
+The `[tokens]` table contains any number of regular expressions as keys and a value representing the color.
 The order of tokens is important because earlier patterns will match before later patterns.

+Color values may be expressed in any of the following ways:

+- a number or string in the range of `0` to `255`
+- a string containing the name of a color that must resolve to a color value

+### Example

 ```toml
 [syntax]